riclolsen/json-scada/src/mqtt-sparkplug/README.md

 ## Configuring Tags for Update by regular MQTT Topics

 The tag to be updated in the _realtimeData_ collection must have the _protocolSourceConnectionNumber_ set to the number of the respective connection and _protocolSourceObjectAddress_ must be configured with the topic name published by the originator device.
 If _autoCreateTags_ is set to true for the connection, the tags will be auto created when not found by _protocolSourceConnectionNumber/protocolSourceObjectAddress_.
+Use JSONPath syntax to extract property values of a JSON payload (e.g. "/root_topic/subtopic/$.property1").

 Tags can also be configured via the Admin Management UI.

     db.realtimeData.updateOne({"tag":"MQTT_TAG_NAME"}, {
         $set: {
             "protocolSourceConnectionNumber": 1200, // connection number used by the MQTT client driver "protocolSourceObjectAddress": "enterprise_name/area_name/device_name/metric_name", // topic name
             "kconv1": 1.0,
+            "kconv2": 0.0,
+        });

+    db.realtimeData.updateOne({"tag":"MQTT_TAG_NAME_JSONPATH"}, {
+        $set: {
+            "protocolSourceConnectionNumber": 1200, // connection number used by the MQTT client driver "protocolSourceObjectAddress": "/root_topic/subtopic/$.property1", // topic name as JSONPath syntax "kconv1": 1.0,
             "kconv2": 0.0,
         });